 This civics, history, and language arts program teaches middle school students about U.S. Constitutional liberties through lesson plans, games and printables.

-Students reflect on their values for the class and the community in a classroom constitution.
+Students reflect on their values as a class and community to build a classroom constitution.

 Online Learning Activities

-An article from Grolier Online that covers the genesis of the United States Constitution, in addition to how it aggregated power, created three branches of government, and more.
+Read up on the genesis of the Constitution, in addition to how it aggregated power, created three branches of government, and more.

-Scholastic News highlights the important dates leading to the creation of the U.S. Constitution.
+Check out this outline of the important dates leading to the creation of the Constitution.

-Scholastic News shares how the Constitution helped unify and strengthen America's original 13 states in this recounting of history.
+Learn how the Constitution helped unify and strengthen America's original 13 states in this recounting of history.